Zaidi2126/FluxFloats/src/content/authors/john-doe-copy 9.md

     icon: FaLinkedin
     link: https://linkedin.com
 ---

-Amna is a UI/UX intern with expertise in designing UI elements and ensuring seamless functionality.
+Hiba is a Quality Assurance Specialist, ensuring the highest standards of product quality.